Keri Craig-Lee: Career

 In 1977 Craig-Lee established the eponymous fashion label, Keri Craig, and opened boutiques in Brisbane and Sydney, with her label becoming available throughout Australia and overseas.

 In 1984, she designed and coordinated Sir Elton John's Sydney wedding to Renate Blauel.

 With her husband, Keri established Australian Country Choice in 1995, one of Australia's largest meat supply chains, as well as Keri Lee Charters and Sutherland Aviation.

 Awards

 Craig-Lee's career saw her collecting more than 50 accolades for excellence in her endeavours.
 Among those were her induction into the RAQ Hall of Fame at the age of 28, following three RAQ 'supreme' awards in 1981, 1982 and 1986.
 She was also the first Queenslander to be nominated for the FIA Australian Fashion Award.

 In 2017, Craig-Lee was awarded the Medal of the Order of Australia (OAM) for her service to the clothing manufacturing sector, business and the community.

+Craig-Lee was named as a Queensland Great in 2024.

+In 2025, she was inducted into the Queensland Business Leaders Hall of Fame in recognition for her distinguished, pioneering contributions to the Australian fashion industry and sustained business leadership excellence.